Crispy Parmesan Roasted Squash

 As an Amazon Associate, I earn from qualifying purchases.

 Do you ever try the recipes printed on the back of boxes or food packages you buy at the store?
-I first saw a version of this recipe for Roasted Yellow Parmesan Squash on the back of the zippered plastic bag containing yellow squash.
+I first saw a version of this recipe for Crispy Parmesan Roasted Squash on the back of the zippered plastic bag containing yellow squash.
 Despite ignoring it for months, I decided to try this recipe in a fit of boredom one night at 6 PM.
 It blew me away.

 These baked squash “chips” become irresistible when the Parmesan cheese browns and turns crispy.
 Despite their simplicity, they are a delightful addition to any meal.